With over 23.37 million production and the growth rate of 8.68% Automobile sector in india is at its best growth period

 How dynamics of Passenger Vehicles are changing

 Just like any other country, Indian automobile industry packs most exciting competition in the passenger vehicles sub-segment.
 The impact and growth of the sector can be established by the fact that 31% of all globally sold small cars in 2014-15 were manufactured in India.
 PVs are 13% of the Indian automobile market.
 With better connectivity in the last two decades as well as more efficient practices in production, Indian car manufacturers have a good shot at dominating the global markets in future.
-External link has already made a mark by acquiring European subsidiaries Jaguar & Land Rover and by introducing the world’s cheapest car – Nano.
+TATA motors has already made a mark by acquiring European subsidiaries Jaguar & Land Rover and by introducing the world’s cheapest car – Nano.

 Commercial market stays strong